joeysantana3/imdb-fetcher/README.md

 - Title (the title of the movie, will be filled by script)
 - Link (the imdb link to the movie, you must paste in the link)
 - Poster (a link to the poster image for the movie, will be filled by the script)
+- Genres (a list of genres the movie belongs to, will be filled by the script)

-You can add any other columns you wish to your Notion database, as long as it has the above three.
+You can add any other columns you wish to your Notion database, as long as it has at least the above four.

 ### How to use it.